 At this point, it feels almost redundant to say that I’m a huge Harry Potter fan.
-I mean, most of my generation is—we grew up reading the series, going to midnight premieres, and living in a worldwide obsession of J.K.
-Rowling’s Wizarding World.
-As I get older, I still find so much comfort and meaning in reading the books and interacting with the enduring fan communities, like that of Harry Potter & The Sacred Text.
+I mean, most of my generation is—we grew up reading the series, going to midnight premieres, and living in a worldwide obsession of the wizarding world.
+As I get older—and way less in favor of the series creator herself—I still find so much comfort and meaning in reading the books and interacting with the enduring fan communities, like that of Harry Potter & The Sacred Text.

 I’m rereading the series for the umpteenth time.
 Of course, I always get extra excited about all the magical food and drinks.
 A few years ago, I hosted a dinner with friends and made a few inspired treats, intermingled with some British staples of a Sunday roast.